refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 ### `updatePassword`

--   `updatePassword` method now requires promises to be resolved in all cases, with a return type of `AuthActionResponse`
--   `updatePassword` method expects promises to be resolved in all cases.
-You should always resolve the promise with a `success` key and an additional `error` key in case of a failure.
+Promises must now be resolved in all cases when using the `updatePassword` method, with a return type of `AuthActionResponse`.
+When resolving the promise, you must always include a `success` key, and in the case of a failure, an additional `error` key.

--   `useUpdatePassword` no longer has default redirection.
-You will need to add `redirectTo` property to the `updatePassword` method's return object.
+`UseUpdatePassword` no longer has default redirection, so you need to add the `redirectTo` property to the `updatePassword` method’s return object.

 ```diff
 const authProvider = {